lvgl/lv_binding_micropython/README.md

 ```
 and you can configure it by providing parameters, see lv_utils.py for more details.

-### Adding Micropython Bindings to a project
+### Adding MicroPython Bindings to a project

-An example project of "Micropython + lvgl + Bindings" is [`lv_mpy`](https://github.com/lvgl/lv_mpy).
+An example project of "MicroPython + lvgl + Bindings" is [`lv_mpy`](https://github.com/lvgl/lv_mpy).
-Here is a procedure for adding lvgl to an existing Micropython project.
+Here is a procedure for adding lvgl to an existing MicroPython project.
 (The examples in this list are taken from [`lv_mpy`](https://github.com/lvgl/lv_mpy)):

 - Add [`lv_bindings`](https://github.com/lvgl/lv_binding_micropython) as a sub-module under `lib`.
 - Add `lv_conf.h` in `lib`
 - Edit the Makefile to run `gen_mpy.py` and build its product automatically.
 Here is [an example](https://github.com/lvgl/lv_micropython/blob/2940838bf6d4999050efecb29a4152ab5796d5b3/py/py.mk#L22-L38).
-- Register lvgl module and display/input drivers in Micropython as a builtin module.
+- Register lvgl module and display/input drivers in MicroPython as a builtin module.
 [An example](https://github.com/lvgl/lv_micropython/blob/2940838bf6d4999050efecb29a4152ab5796d5b3/ports/unix/mpconfigport.h#L230).
 - Add lvgl roots to gc roots.
 [An example](https://github.com/lvgl/lv_micropython/blob/2940838bf6d4999050efecb29a4152ab5796d5b3/ports/unix/mpconfigport.h#L317-L318).
 - ~Configure lvgl to use *Garbage Collection* by setting several `LV_MEM_CUSTOM_*` and `LV_GC_*` macros [example](https://github.com/lvgl/lv_mpy/blob/bc635700e4186f39763e5edee73660fbe1a27cd4/lib/lv_conf.h#L28)~ lv_conf.h was moved to lv_binding_micropython git module.
 - Make sure you configure partitions correctly in `partitions.csv` and leave enough room for the LVGL module.